-Téa once says "Oh, it is on in a manner similar to that of Donkey Kong!"
-About a month later, Nintendo copyrights the phrase "on like Donkey Kong", making Téa's line sound like she's trying to dodge a copyright.
+Téa says "Oh, it is on in a manner similar to that of Donkey Kong!" during episode 49 about a month later, Nintendo copyrighted the phrase "on like Donkey Kong", making Téa's line sound like she's trying to dodge a copyright.

 Johnson: Your series is in violation of copyright law, it is my job to see that you are rightfully punished.